 How Long Can A Flea Live:

 A flea can live a year and a half under ideal conditions.
-These includes a good host for feed, temperature and humidity.
+These include a good host for feed, temperature, and humidity.
 Generally, an adult flea will live 2 to 4 months.
 Without a host for food, a flea might die in just a few days.

 Flea Live Cycle